jeshraghian/snntorch/docs/tutorials/tutorial_2.rst

         :width: 450

-Let’s compare all three experiments on the same plot:
+Now compare all three experiments on the same plot:

 ::